DockYard/ember-in-viewport/README.md

 We utilize pooling techniques to reuse Intersection Observers and rAF observers in order to make your app as performant as possible and do as little works as possible.

 ## Demo or examples
+- Lazy loading responsive images (see `dummy-artwork` for an example artwork component).
+Visit `http://localhost:4200/infinity-modifier` to see it in action
 - Dummy app (`ember serve`): https://github.com/DockYard/ember-in-viewport/tree/master/tests/dummy
 - Use with Ember [Modifiers](#modifiers) and [@ember/render-modifiers](https://github.com/emberjs/ember-render-modifiers)
 - Use with [Native Classes](#classes)
 - [ember-infinity](https://github.com/ember-infinity/ember-infinity)
 - [ember-light-table](https://github.com/offirgolan/ember-light-table)
 - Tracking advertisement impressions
-- Lazy loading images (see `dummy-artwork` for an example artwork component)
 - Occlusion culling

 # Installation